signalfx/signalfx-agent/docs/filtering.md

 of metrics under each monitor's documentation shows whether a metric is custom or not.

-If a metric is emitted that is not documented (for example you might specify a custom metric namein the [expvar](monitors/expvar.md) monitor) that metric will be emitted without having to add it to `extraMetrics`.
+If a metric is emitted that is not documented (for example you might specify a custom metric name in the [expvar](monitors/expvar.md) monitor) that metric will be emitted without having to add it to `extraMetrics`.